brayschurman/neat-things/functionalProgramming.md

 ## Immutability

 Make sure objects *are not* **reassignable**

 Make sure objects *are* **immutable**

-Most mutator methods can be replaced by other methods, here's some examples:
+Most mutator methods can be replaced by other methods, examples:

 ```javascript
 const a = Object.freeze([4, 5, 6]);